the-programmer-dude/ecoleta-project/README.md

 > cd ecoleta-project

 ```
-# How to start each service 🏁
+# How to start on each service 🏁

 Note: you are going to need Node.js, Yarn(or npm) and git installed to run the backend, frontend and mobile